-The ENT-platform provides comprehensive and accurate information, based on the following objectives:
+The ENT-platform provided comprehensive and accurate information, based on the following objectives:

-The target group comprises PO and PM as well as the community of researchers.
-The design follows an easy-to-use approach, allowing users to compare and identify windows of opportunity by setting up personalised queries.
+The target group comprised PO and PM as well as the community of researchers.
+The design followed an easy-to-use approach, allowing users to compare and identify windows of opportunity by setting up personalised queries.

-Share your own experience with others by submitting project information and learn more about upcoming opportunities!
+Experiences were shared with others by submitting project information and opportunities.

-For more details and additional information go to ENT-platform
+For more details and additional information go to the ENT-platform.